NebelNidas/yt-re/README.md

 ## Getting Started
 1. Clone the repo
-2. Download the [correct version](https://github.com/NebelNidas/yt-mappings/blob/master/gradle.properties#L12) of the YouTube APK, preferably from [APKMirror](https://www.apkmirror.com/apk/google-inc/youtube/) (`nodpi` is the default)
+2. Download the correct version (see branch name) of the YouTube APK, preferably from [APKMirror](https://www.apkmirror.com/apk/google-inc/youtube/) (`nodpi` is the default)
 3. Place the APK at the root of this directory and rename it to `youtube.apk`
 4. Run `./gradlew enigma` or `/gradlew jadx` to use and/or edit the mappings (see the tasks' descriptions below)
 5. If you want to, commit and push your work to a fork and open a PR with your changes